Archie-Adams/ahk-scripts/README.md

 # Ahk-Scripts

-This is project aims to create a comprehensive set of keyboard shortcuts allowing effective use of all common programs using only the keyboard.
+This project aims to create a comprehensive set of keyboard shortcuts allowing effective use of all common programs using only the keyboard.